Skip to main content

 Network Members

-Arab, Ashland, Attalla, Boaz, Brewton, Dadeville, Dothan, Eclectic, Fairhope, Fayette, Five Points South-Birmingham, Geneva, Greenville, Guin, Haleyville, Irondale, Jacksonville, Lanett, Lineville, Livingston, Luverne, Ozark, Phenix City, Pickensville, Piedmont, Prattville, Ranburne, Roanoke, Samson, Sylacauga, Tallasee, Tuscumbia, Tuskegee, York
+Altoona, Arab, Ashland, Attalla, Boaz, Brewton, Citronelle, Eclectic, Fairhope, Fayette, Five Points South-Birmingham, Geneva, Greenville, Guin, Haleyville, Irondale, Jacksonville, Lanett, Lineville, Livingston, Luverne, New Brockton, Northport, Ozark, Phenix City, Piedmont, Prattville, Ranburne, Roanoke, Sylacauga, Tallasee, Tuskegee, Wilton, York

 What is the Network?

 The Network is an introductory level for communities that care about their historic downtown or neighborhood commercial district and are interested in learning more about the Main Street Approach®.
-Communities at this level will receive assistance from Main Street Alabama in organizing a public-private partnership to share their desire for an improved district and initiate necessary conversations.
+Communities at this level will receive assistance from Main Street Alabama in building capacity to organize a public-private partnership to share their desire for an improved district and initiate necessary conversations.
 Interested communities may apply in February or August by completing a brief application form linked below.
+There is no limit to the number of years a community can be a Network Member.

 NOTE: Network Communities are not Designated Main Street organizations and are not eligible to use the Main Street brand.
 Main Street America has trademarked the Main Street brand, and a community MUST be designated by the State Main Street program to use the brand.